MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 The installation step for `npm install` will take a very long time, often with little or no terminal response!
 For the RPi3 this is **~10** minutes and for the Rpi2 **~25** minutes.
 Do not interrupt or you risk getting a :broken_heart: by Raspberry Jam.
 :::

+## Alternative Installation Methods
+The following installation methods are not maintained by the MagicMirror² core team.
+Use these scripts and methods at your own risk.

+### Automatic Installation Scripts

+- Sam (@sdetweil, long time contributor of the MagicMirror² framework) maintains a easy to use installation and update script: [https://github.com/sdetweil/MagicMirror_scripts](https://github.com/sdetweil/MagicMirror_scripts)

+### Docker Image
+- MagicMirror² in server only mode can be deployed using [Docker](https://docker.com).
+Head over to the [MagicMirror Docker GitHub repository](https://github.com/bastilimbach/docker-MagicMirror) for more information.

 ## Usage

 Note the following: